Ongoing Writers’ Groups and Open Mic Readings

 Last Sunday of each month, 6:00-8:30 pm: Poetry, Pints, and Prose.
 For more information, contact Michelle at 707-326-3773 or Catherine at 707-338-1554 or e-mail them at PoetryPintsProse@aol.com.

-First Monday of the Month: Unitarian Universalist Congregation Santa Rosa (UUCSR) Writers.
-Regular Monthly Meetings from 2:00 – 4:00 p.m. at the Glaser Center, 547 Mendocino Ave.
+First Monday of the Month(except in September, 2nd Monday): Unitarian Universalist Congregation Santa Rosa (UUCSR) Writers.
+Regular monthly meetings from 1:00 – 4:00 p.m. at the Glaser Center, 547 Mendocino Ave.
 Santa Rosa.
 Focus: Whatever your creative endeavor: memoirs, letters, history, biographies, the Great American novel, poems, essays, song lyrics, reports, term papers, cook books, web pages, blogs, etc., our focus is to provide an atmosphere where you can improve and hone your writing skills.
 The UUCSR Writers is open to the novice, the more experienced, and the published author.
 Membership at UUCSR is not required.
-NOTE: The UUCSR Writers will not be meeting during the months of November and December, 2013.
+1:00-2:00 p.m. is instructional: Each month we will watch the Great Courses DVD “Building Great Sentences: Exploring the Writer’s Craft” with Professor Brooks Landon (Univ. of Iowa) in a series of 24 half-hour lectures about writing followed by a half-hour group discussion.
+From 2:00-4:00 p.m. will be individual presentations of works in progress by our writers.
+If you are not able to attend the instructional session, do come for the regular meeting from 2-4 p.m.
+No meetings in November and December.
 For information: Georgette G. deBlois, GGdeB@aol.com, http://uucsrwriters.blogspot.com

 First Monday of every month.
 Rivertown Poets (Poetry Night at Aqus).
 At 6:45 p.m., with open mic signups at 6:30.
 Aqus Cafe, 189 H Street, Petaluma.
 For more information, see: https://www.facebook.com/RivertownPoetsAMuseingMondays.
 Contact: Sande Anfang: email@example.com